disi-unibo-nlp/nlg-metricverse/README.md

 ### Metric Usage

 #### Prediction-Reference Cardinality

+☠ NLG evaluation is very challenging also because the relationships between candidate and reference texts tend to be one-to-many or many-to-many.
+An artificial text predicted by a model might have multiple human references (i.e., there is more than one effective way to say most things), as well as a model can generate multiple distinct outputs.
+Such cardinality is crucial, but official implementations tend to neglect it.
+We do not.

 <i>1:1</i>.
 One prediction, one reference ([p<sub>1</sub>, ..., p<sub>n</sub>] and [r<sub>1</sub>, ..., r<sub>n</sub>] syntax).
 ```python
 predictions = ["Evaluating artificial text has never been so simple", "the cat is on the mat"]